 Ludwig Oechslin develops his functions from scratch and implements innovative solutions.
 He is driven by the challenge of displaying a function in a better way than currently available in wristwatches.
 He instinctively chooses the simplest approach – which leads to radical simplification.

-When working on his selene moon phase watch, Oechslin sought utmost precision combined with optimal ease of manufacturing – which meant using as few components as possible.
+When working on his moon phase watch, Oechslin sought utmost precision combined with optimal ease of manufacturing – which meant using as few components as possible.

 Here he describes his idea, his solution and his modus operandi: